by Texas Homesteader ~

 - ½ cup Graham cracker crumbs about 3 full sheets of Graham crackers

-- 2 Tablespoon Melted butter, unsalted (1 oz)
+- 2 Tablespoons Melted butter, unsalted (1 oz)

 - 1 Tablespoon Granulated sugar